circuitdojo/docs/src/nrf9160-sdk-setup-windows.md

 ## SDK Install

 1. Install the Chocolatey (`choco`) package manager.
-In the start menu type `Powershell` then right click and open with Administrative Privledges.
+In the start menu type `cmd` then right click and open with Administrative Privledges.

    ![Powershell w/ Admin](img/sdk-setup-windows/powershell-admin.png)